Earthquakes on April 3, 2026

 35.0 km---✓ ReviewedUSGS →

-This magnitude 4.7 event was detected 133 km WNW of Ternate, Indonesia on April 3, 2026, with origin time 22:49 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 5.6 earthquake that occurred about 22 hours earlier.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 1.404°N, 126.354°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 4.7 earthquake 133 km WNW of Ternate, Indonesia came in on April 3, 2026 at 22:49 UTC.
+Coming 22 hours after a magnitude 5.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 35.0 km, the event was shallow crustal.
+Coordinates: 1.404°, 126.354°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03